Their dog. Your injuries. Florida law puts the responsibility exactly where it belongs.

 Most cases resolve through negotiated settlement.
 When an insurer refuses to pay fairly, we file suit and take the case through civil litigation to trial.

 Florida law is clear.
-You were where you were allowed to be.
-The owner is responsible.
+You were where you were allowed to be, and the owner is responsible.
 We will make sure that responsibility is enforced.
+Your case review is free and confidential, and we will be in touch the same business day.
+We serve Palm Beach County, Broward County, and South Florida, with strict confidentiality.

 Questions people commonly ask before contacting us.
 If your situation is not covered here, call.
 Consultations are free.